loama/FS-Coding-Challenge/README.md

 ## Tests
 For the scope of this challenge, tests are manual.
 This [Google Sheet](https://docs.google.com/spreadsheets/d/1-spSJIxfApn8bYwye8hjTIutFmHTZ6xjOymYypKIDkk/edit?usp=sharing) was used to check the expected results.

+## Edits
+Now ordering and grouping results by accounts.